wishstudio/flinux/README.md

 User Guide
 =====
+For users who just want to give it a try, visit [Beginner's Guide](https://github.com/wishstudio/flinux/wiki/Beginnner's-Guide).

-To be documented until release.
-For developers, use [this guide](https://github.com/wishstudio/flinux/wiki/ArchLinux-installation-steps) for installation steps of an ArchLinux chroot.
+For developers, you can also visit [this guide](https://github.com/wishstudio/flinux/wiki/ArchLinux-installation-steps) for detailed bootstrapping steps of an ArchLinux chroot.

 Comparison
 =====